-The escrow holder makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being completed.
-This includes getting monies and paperwork, finishing required forms, and seeking out the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your property before the final price is fully paid.
+The escrow holder makes sure that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being completed.
+This includes securing funds and documents, completing required forms, and getting the release documents for any loans or liens that have been paid with the transaction, assuring you have a clean title to your property before the negotiated price is fully paid.

 The escrow holder gets a payment at the completion of closing.
-You'll know when it's time to submit the form of payment.
+I'll keep you updated on the next steps.

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
 Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.